sarah1893/notes/docs/notes/python-unicode.rst

 Encoding
 --------

 A *Unicode code point* transfers to a *byte string* is called encoding.
-The following snippet shows how to encode a Unicode string to a byte string.

 .. code-block:: python